vishaltak/gitlab-development-kit/doc/howto/prometheus/index.md

 minikube dashboard --profile ee-instance
 ```

-Electing to use a specified machine name means appending the `--profile` flag and name to each Minikube command you would like to execute.
+Electing to use a specified machine name means appending the `--profile` flag and name to each minikube command you would like to execute.
-Without the flag, Minikube assumes you mean the default instance named `minikube`.
+Without the flag, minikube assumes you mean the default instance named `minikube`.
 All machines are stored by default in `~/.minikube/machines`.

 ## Monitoring the GDK with Prometheus